Academic Policies and Regulations

 If the student completes the work as agreed upon in the Contract by the noted deadline

-• instructor submits a change of grade
+• the instructor of record will submit a change of grade in egrades

 • student earns final grade comprised of all completed course work